Reading time: About 4 minutes

 The truth is, he just doesn’t understand.

-This phrase is never needed.
+You never need this phrase.
 Just delete it.
 Here are a few examples:

-See how easy it is to get rid of this phrase:
+See how easy it is to eliminate it:

 7-Sentences using unnecessary exclamation points — like this!

-I just learned that the current US President Donald Trump posted 2,251 tweets using exclamation marks in 2016 alone.
-If that is not enough to scare you off the practice, let me remind you of the rule.
+I just learned that more than 50% of U.S. President Donald Trump’s social media posts contain exclamation points.
+If that isn’t enough to scare you off the practice, let me remind you of the rule.
 Never use an exclamation point to jazz up a sentence.
-Exclamations should be reserved for true exclamations, “Wow!”
-“You’re kidding!” or “Duck!”
+Exclamations should be reserved for true exclamations such as “Wow!”, “You’re kidding!” or “Duck!”
 If your sentence is funny or interesting enough, it won’t need the exclamation mark.

 *